openstack/devstack/doc/source/configuration.rst

 IP Version
 ----------

-``IP_VERSION`` can be used to configure DevStack to create either an IPv4, IPv6, or dual-stack self service project data-network by with either ``IP_VERSION=4``, ``IP_VERSION=6``, or ``IP_VERSION=4+6`` respectively.
-This functionality requires that the Neutron networking service is enabled by setting the following options:
+``IP_VERSION`` can be used to configure Neutron to create either an IPv4, IPv6, or dual-stack self-service project data-network by with either ``IP_VERSION=4``, ``IP_VERSION=6``, or ``IP_VERSION=4+6`` respectively.

     ::

-        disable_service n-net
-        enable_service q-svc q-agt q-dhcp q-l3
+        IP_VERSION=4+6

 The following optional variables can be used to alter the default IPv6
 behavior: